EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 }
 ```

-For now, binding a component to a reSolve Read Model looks similar to how you bound the ShoppingList component to a View Model in the [Lesson 4](#lesson-4-frontend-display-view-model-data-in-the-browser).
-Run, your application and try adding a new shopping list using the implemented UI.

-You will notice that although you application correctly sends commands to the backend, the client UI does not reflect the change made to the application state.
-A newly created shopping list only appears after you refresh the page.
-This is an expected behavior because Read Models are not reactive by default.
+If you run your application and try to create a new shopping list.
+You will notice that the frontend correctly sends commands to the server, but the created shopping list only appears after you refresh the page.
+This is an expected behavior because Read Models are not reactive in contrast to View Models.
 This means that components connected to Read Models do not automatically synchronize their Redux state with the Read Model state on the server.

-You can overcome this limitation by introducing optimistic UI updates as the next section describes.
+To overcome this limitation, implement optimistic UI updates as the next section describes.

 ### Support Optimistic UI Updates

-With the optimistic UI updating approach, a component applies model changes to the client Redux state before it sends the changes to the server using an aggregate command.
+With this approach, a component applies model changes to the Redux state before it sends these changes to the server using an aggregate command.
 Follow the steps below to provide such functionality.

-First, define Redux actions that performs updates:
+First, define Redux actions that perform state updates.

 **client/actions/optimistic_actions.js:**